TBF

 Icon representing investment goals and financial objectives Goal

-To provide investment results that correspond to the inverse (-1x) of the daily performance of the ICE U.S. Treasury 20+ Year Bond Index.
+To provide daily inverse (-1x) returns of the ICE U.S. Treasury 20+ Year Bond Index.

 Investment Approach and Strategy